Evidence-Based Well-BeingInvaluable for improving community health and quality of life

 What are community evidence-based well-being programs?

 Community evidence-based well-being programs are educational services.
 They’re designed to provide health and wellness information to community members.
-Information provided by these programs is supplemental to that provided from a doctor or healthcare provider.
+Information provided by community programs is supplemental to that provided from a doctor or healthcare provider.
 Community evidence-based well-being programs are an essential and invaluable tool.
 They help with improving community health and quality of life.

 With more and more Americans battling chronic diseases and obesity, our country’s healthcare system is overburdened.
 Healthcare costs have spiraled to over 3.3 trillion dollars.
 This amounts to over $10,000 per person!
 Americans are looking for ways to improve their health and reduce costs.
 Thus, community evidence-based well-being programs help with: